Cyvernes/ActiveLearningForConnectomics/TUTORIAL.md

     - A segmentation strategy that aims to have the best possible segmentation for already annotated objects.
     - An uncertainty strategy that aims to use every annotated points to estimate region of uncertainty and the evidence map (logits).
     - The final prediction strategy that uses the results of the segmentation strategy and the uncertainty strategy to have a better segmentation.
-PLease refer to the [documentation](https://cyvernes.github.io/AL_Docs/learning_strategies.html#module-learning_strategies) to have a description of all learning strategies natively available.
+Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/learning_strategies.html#module-learning_strategies) to have a description of all learning strategies natively available.

 - Some [sampling strategies](https://cyvernes.github.io/AL_Docs/next_seeds_strategies.html#module-next_seeds_strategies) are available.
 Sampling strategies use the evidence map or the uncertainty map to sample the next points to annotate.
 Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/next_seeds_strategies.html#module-next_seeds_strategies) to have a description of all sampling strategies natively available.